AdobeDocs/experience-platform.en/help/profile/ui/prospect-profile.md

 ![A prospect profile is highlighted on the browse page.](../images/prospect-profile/select-specific-profile.png)

-Information about the prospect profile is displayed, including the attributes and audience membership.
+Information about the prospect profile is displayed, including the attributes associated with the profile and audience membership.

 ![The prospect profile details page is displayed.](../images/prospect-profile/profile-details.png)